- उतरना ⇄ down hindi

 Ex.
 Down in the valley the fog still lingers.

-(SYN) below. < - down⇄down (1), adverb, preposition, adjective, verb, noun.
+(SYN) below. <english - down ⇄ down (1), adverb, preposition, adjective, verb, noun. english

-- down⇄down (2), noun.
+- down ⇄ down (2), noun.

 1. soft feathers.